 The year-over-year change in the funded status of the Company's pension plans is impacted by the difference between actual and assumed results, particularly with regard to return on assets, and changes in the discount rate, as well as the amount of Company contributions, if any.
-Unrecognized actuarial losses as of December 31, 2022 were approximately \$1.4 billion and \$2.6 billion for the U.S. plans and non-U.S. plans, respectively, compared with losses of \$1.8 billion and \$2.9 billion as of December 31, 2021.
-The decreases in both the U.S. and non-U.S. plans were primarily due to an increase in the discount rate used to measure plan liabilities and the impact of foreign exchange, partially offset by a decrease in asset values.
+Unrecognized actuarial losses as of December 31, 2023, were approximately \$1.3 billion and \$3.2 billion for the U.S. plans and non-U.S. plans, respectively, compared with losses of \$1.4 billion and \$2.6 billion as of December 31, 2022.
+The decrease in the U.S. is primarily due to greater than expected returns on plan assets.
+The increase in the non-U.S. plans is primarily due to decreases in the discount rates used to measure plan liabilities, lower than expected returns on plan assets and the impact of foreign exchange.
 In the past several years, the amount of unamortized losses has been significantly impacted, both positively and negatively, by actual asset performance and changes in discount rates.
-The discount rate used to measure plan liabilities in 2022 increased in the U.S. and U.K., the Company's largest plans, following an increase in 2021 and a decrease in 2020.
-An increase in the discount rate decreases the measured plan benefit obligation, resulting in actuarial gains, while a decrease in the discount rate increases the measured plan obligation, resulting in actuarial losses.
-In 2022, the Company's defined benefit pension plan assets had losses of 18.3% and 29.2% in the U.S. and U.K., respectively, as compared to gains of 13.2% and 1.9% in the U.S. and U.K., respectively, in 2021.
+The discount rate used to measure plan liabilities for the Company's U.S. and U.K. plans decreased in 2023 and increased in 2022 and 2021.
+An increase in the discount rate increases the measured plan obligation, resulting in actuarial gains, while a decrease in the discount rate increases the measured plan obligation, resulting in actuarial losses.
+In 2023, the Company's defined benefit pension plan assets had gains of 9.3% and 4.1% in the U.S. and U.K., respectively, as compared to losses of 18.3% and 29.2% in the U.S. and U.K., respectively, in 2022.

-Overall, based on the measurement at December 31, 2022, net benefit credits related to the Company's defined benefit plans are expected to decrease in 2023 by approximately \$12 million compared to 2022, reflecting a decrease in the U.S. plans of \$40 million, offset by an increase in non-U.S. plans of approximately \$28 million.
+Overall, based on the measurement at December 31, 2023, net benefit credits related to the Company's defined benefit plans are not expected to be materially different in 2024, compared to 2023, for both the U.S. and non-U.S. plans.

-The Company's accounting policies for its defined benefit pension plans, including the selection of and sensitivity to assumptions, are discussed in Management's Discussion of Critical Accounting Policies.
+The Company's accounting policies for its defined benefit pension plans, including the selection of and sensitivity to assumptions, are discussed in Management's Discussion of Critical Accounting Estimates.
 For additional information regarding the Company's retirement plans, refer to Note 1, Summary of Significant Accounting Policies, and Note 8, Retirement Benefits, in the notes to the consolidated financial statements.